 After working out one day, I noticed some numbness on the right side of my face.
 The following day it worsened and my concern sent me to my family doctor.
 An MRI was immediately ordered and a tumor was discovered.
 That was September 9, 2008.
-My case was referred to the Mayfield Clinic and Dr. John Tew.
+My case was referred to Dr. John Tew.
 I was diagnosed with a benign meningioma, but it became a more difficult tumor than usual because of its size, location and odd shape.
 After four surgeries over the next year and radiation treatments in between, I am left with only numbness on the right side of my face.
 This is nothing compared to what some people have to live with, tumor or no tumor.
 I cried that September day, but haven't cried since.
 Humor and the support of my family and friends have helped me through all of this, and I count my blessings every day.
 The tumor cannot be completely removed because of its location, so my story continues later this year with a followup MRI.
-I have a great medical team -- Dr. Tew, Dr. John Breneman and Dr. Ronald Warnick.
+I have a great medical team!
 I trust them and know they are looking out for my best interests.
 I can't say enough about the care I have received from the doctors and nurses at the UC Brain Tumor Center.

 Tracy's Story / Gladys’ Gladiators